Marsh Hill Primary School

 Key Objectives

-• To support children with additional needs in a calm and structured setting.
+• Support children with additional needs in a calm and structured setting.

 Environment Features

-• Calm and Cozy Spaces: Soft furnishings, sensory corners, and quiet zones to help children self-regulate.
+• Calm and Cozy Spaces: Soft furnishings, sensory corners, and quiet zones.

-• Visual Supports: Timetables, emotion charts, and communication boards to aid understanding and routine.
+• Visual Supports: Timetables, emotion charts, and communication boards.

-• Flexible Learning Areas: Zones for play-based learning, focused tasks, and small group work.
+• Flexible Learning Areas: Zones for play, focused tasks, and small group work.

-• Inclusive Materials: EYFS resources adapted for different learning styles and abilities.
+• Inclusive Materials: Resources adapted for different learning styles and abilities.

 Curriculum Access

-• Emphasis on personal, social, and emotional development (PSED) as a foundation for learning.
+• Emphasis on personal, social, and emotional development (PSED).

 Monitoring and Progress

-• Observations and assessments to track emotional and academic progress.
+• Leuvan Scale is used to track emotional progress.

 • Transition support for reintegration into the main classroom or next educational stage.